 Step 3: Attractants

 Once rodents have been removed from your home, it is important to consider rodent attractants around your home.
 The more rodents you have exploring your yard, the more likely it is that they'll get in again.
 An adult mouse can fit through a hole the size of a dime.
 An adult rat can fit through a hole the size of a quarter.
 Both have strong teeth that are able to make small holes large enough to fit through.
-It is best to not have rodent activity around your home, or to limit it as much as possible.
+It is best to not have rodent activity around your home or to limit it as much as possible.
+Here are some prevention tips to keep in mind:

 - Manage your trash.
 The scent of trash is a strong attractant for mice and rats.
 Keep trash bags in covered containers and keep your containers free of smells that will draw rodents to your property.
 If you can smell your trash can from three feet away, you can bet that rodents can smell it from a long distance.